 A seminal figure in New York’s East Village scene, Bickerton was one of the original members of a group of artists that were known as “Neo-Geo”.
-Alongside Jeff Koons, Peter Halley, and Meyer Vaisman, Neo-Geometric Conceptualism, or otherwise known as “Neo-Geo”, rejected the Neo-Expressionist trends in painting.
+Standing alongside Jeff Koons, Peter Halley, and Meyer Vaisman, Neo-Geometric Conceptualism rejected the Neo-Expressionist trends in painting.
 They critiqued the mechanisation and commercialisation of the modern world, using geometry as a metaphor for society.

-When Bickerton moved to the Indonesian island of Bali, his work has become increasingly figurative, populated by a cast of grotesque and exotic characters, from voluptuous indigenous women to grimacing serpents with human characteristics.
+When Bickerton moved to the Indonesian island of Bali, his work became increasingly figurative, populated by a cast of grotesque and exotic characters – from voluptuous indigenous women to grimacing serpents with human characteristics.
 Conscious of the distortion in his objects, the works are a critique of capitalism and an exploration of issues in contemporary art related to the commodification of the art object itself.
-Whether painting directly on the human body, making sculpture, or creating large-scale hyper-realistic paintings, Bickerton remains an influential figure with a younger generation of artists.
+Whether painting directly on the human body, making sculpture, or creating large-scale hyper-realistic paintings, the artist remains an influential figure with a younger generation of artists.

-Bickerton has exhibited his work internationally and is included in public art and museum collections.
-His works are held in the collections of the Museum of Modern Art; the Tate; the Fondation Cartier pour l’Art Contemporain, Paris, the Stedelijk Museum, Amsterdam; Berardo Collection Museum in Lisbon, Portugal; the Museum of Contemporary Art, Chicago; and the Whitney Museum of American Art, New York.
-His solo exhibitions at Lehmann Maupin Gallery, Sonnabend Gallery and White Cube in London.
+Bickerton has exhibited his work with STPI, with his solo exhibition titled Ashley Bickerton: …Just This!
+(2006).
+His works are showcased internationally and are in various public art and museum collections, includng the Museum of Modern Art; the Tate; the Fondation Cartier pour l’Art Contemporain, Paris; Stedelijk Museum, Amsterdam; Berardo Collection Museum in Lisbon, Portugal; the Museum of Contemporary Art, Chicago; and the Whitney Museum of American Art, New York.
+His solo exhibitions were notably held at Lehmann Maupin Gallery, Sonnabend Gallery, and White Cube London.